2023 Best Fine & Studio Arts Schools

 Request Information

-California Polytechnic State University - San Luis Obispo landed the #8 spot in the 2021 rankings for the best fine and studio arts programs.
-Cal Poly San Luis Obispo is a fairly large public school located in the small suburb of San Luis Obispo.
+California Polytechnic State University - San Luis Obispo did quite well in this year’s ranking of the best schools for fine and studio arts students.
+It came in at #8 on the list.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 Full Fine & Studio Arts at California Polytechnic State University - San Luis Obispo Report